lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

     - It validates the hash algorithm and quote structure
     - This proves the TPM is genuine and the platform state is authentic

+12. **Verifier Extracts Geolocation from Quote**
+    - The verifier extracts geolocation sensor information from the TPM quote response
+    - If a mobile sensor is detected (sensor_id present), the verifier proceeds to location verification
+    - Geolocation data includes: sensor type (mobile/gnss), sensor_id, and optional value (for GNSS)

+13. **Verifier Calls Mobile Location Verification Microservice** (if mobile geolocation detected)
+    - The verifier extracts the sensor_id from the geolocation data
+    - The verifier calls the mobile location verification microservice via REST API (HTTP)
+    - Request: `POST /verify` with `{"sensor_id": "<sensor_id>"}`
+    - The microservice:
+      - Looks up the sensor_id in SQLite database to get phone number (MSISDN) and default coordinates
+      - Calls CAMARA APIs in sequence:
+        1. `POST /bc-authorize` with login_hint (phone number) and scope
+        2. `POST /token` with grant_type and auth_req_id
+        3. `POST /location/v0/verify` with access_token, ueId, latitude, longitude, accuracy
+      - Returns verification result: `{"verification_result": true/false, ...}`
+    - If verification_result is false, or if the microservice is unreachable, the verifier fails the attestation

-12. **Verifier Retrieves Attested Claims**
+14. **Verifier Retrieves Attested Claims**
-    - The verifier calls the fact provider to get optional metadata (geolocation, GPU metrics, etc.)
+    - The verifier calls the fact provider to get optional metadata (geolocation, etc.)
-    - In Phase 3, this typically returns empty since agents aren't registered with the verifier
+    - In Phase 3, geolocation comes from the TPM quote response (not fact provider)
     - The verifier prepares the verification response

-13. **Verifier Returns Verification Result**
+15. **Verifier Returns Verification Result**
     - The verifier returns a verification response to SPIRE Server containing:
       - Verification status (success/failure)
-      - Attested claims (if any)
+      - Attested claims (geolocation with sensor_id, type, etc.)
-      - Verification details (quote signature valid, nonce valid, etc.)
+      - Verification details (quote signature valid, nonce valid, mobile location verified, etc.)

 ### Phase 5: SPIRE Server Issues SVID

-14. **SPIRE Server Validates Verification Result**
+16. **SPIRE Server Validates Verification Result**
     - The SPIRE Server receives the verification result from Keylime Verifier
-    - If verification succeeded, the server proceeds to issue the agent SVID
+    - If verification succeeded (including mobile location verification if applicable), the server proceeds to issue the agent SVID
+    - If mobile location verification failed, the server rejects the attestation and does not issue an SVID

-15. **SPIRE Server Issues Sovereign SVID**
+17. **SPIRE Server Issues Sovereign SVID**
     - The SPIRE Server creates an X.509 certificate (SVID) for the SPIRE Agent
-    - The SVID includes the attested claims from Keylime Verifier (if any)
+    - The SVID includes the attested claims from Keylime Verifier (geolocation with sensor_id, TPM attestation, etc.)
-    - The SVID is embedded with metadata proving the agent's TPM-based identity
+    - The SVID is embedded with metadata proving the agent's TPM-based identity and verified location
     - The SVID is returned to the SPIRE Agent

-16. **SPIRE Agent Receives SVID**
+18. **SPIRE Agent Receives SVID**
     - The SPIRE Agent receives its agent SVID from SPIRE Server
     - The agent can now use this SVID to authenticate and request workload SVIDs
     - The attestation process is complete